aj-staton/web-store/README.md

 # WebStore
 This app is was my introduction to App/Web Developement.
-It is a make-shift e-commerce application built with the [Ionic UI Framework](https://ionicframework.com) and integrated with Angular.
+It is a makeshift e-commerce application built with the [Ionic UI Framework](https://ionicframework.com) and integrated with Angular.

 ## Major Accomplishments
 On top of basic naviagation, services, and state management, these are some of the features I've integrated into the app: